-The International Quilt Museum (IQM) developed World Quilts to share its premiere collection and hallmark scholarly perspective on the significance of quilts and quiltmaking with the world.
+The Crazy Quilt Story is the fourth component of World Quilts, with future modules slated to cover other geographic areas and topics.
+The International Quilt Museum (IQM) developed World Quilts to share its premiere collection and hallmark scholarly perspective on the significance of quilts and quiltmaking.
 It also moves existing quilt studies scholarship beyond disciplinary boundaries to integrate quilts within a broader art and humanities context.
 With more than 5,000 quilts—too many to show in any physical gallery—the IQM values sharing its quilts and their historical and cultural context online.

-The IQM is the the world’s largest publicly held quilt collection.
+The IQM is the world’s largest publicly held quilt collection.
 Established in 1997, the museum opened a new, purpose-built facility museum on the University of Nebraska-Lincoln's East Campus in 2008.
 The museum’s mission is to build a global collection and audience that celebrate the cultural and artistic significance of quilts.